seef313/projectDemo1/README.md

 # projectDemo1

+To run:
-To run: use flask run
+flask run

+To Test:
-Test: flask test
+flask test